 Peace On All Sides

 All of humanity, to varying degrees, has known the type of peace the world gives.
-It is the false peace enforced by War Lords when they dominate people under their control.
+It is the false peace enforced by War Lords who dominate people.
 It is the false peace dominating people in the U.S. That false peace will be Memorialized in the U.S. on a Day this weekend by those on the side of war.
-Self titled christians will want us to believe Jesus is on the side of the U.S., its War Lords, and their wars.
-But Jesus is on the side of peace.
-Camilo Mejia knows this truth.
-He was once on the side of War Lords and their wars.
-He knew their false peace when he joined the U.S. Army, which, for gaslighting purposes, calls its soldiers ‘peacekeepers.’
-He joined the military to fight a war against an evil enemy in Iraq.
-Once in Iraq he came to realize he was no ‘peacekeeper’ and the evil enemy was the U.S. and its soldiers, himself included.
+Self titled Christians want us to believe Jesus is on the side of war, specifically on the side of the U.S., its War Lords, and their wars.
+Camilo Mejia was once on the side of U.S. War Lords and their wars.
+He was trained by the U.S. Army to fight evil enemies in Iraq, and, for gaslighting purposes, was called a ‘peacekeeper.’
+Once in Iraq he realized he was no ‘peacekeeper’ and the evil enemy was the U.S. and its soldiers, himself included.
 He saw brutal cruelties and gratuitous violence done by U.S. soldiers.
-He saw them done not always against armed combatants who were themselves dominated by War Lords and coerced into fighting an evil enemy.
-He saw the brutality and violence done against average unarmed civilians.
+Not only done to armed combatants also dominated by War Lords and coerced into fighting an evil enemy, but done to unarmed civilians.
 The brutality and violence were set into the behavioral ethic of men whose conscience was set to the side when trained as soldiers.
 But Camilo Mejia would not allow his conscience to be set to the side.
 In conscience, thereby disobeying the orders of ranked superiors, Camilo left the military.
 He claimed conscientious objector status but was arrested, charged with desertion, and imprisoned for one year.
 “I was a coward, not for leaving the war, but for having been a part of it in the first place.
 I failed to fulfill my moral duty as a human being, and instead I chose to fulfill my duty as a soldier.
 What good is freedom if we are not able to live with our own actions?
 I am confined to a prison, but I feel, today more than ever, connected to all humanity.
 Behind these bars I sit a free man because I listened to a higher power, the voice of my conscience.”
 Among Mr. Mejia’s current endeavors is to be an advisor to The Center on Conscience and War.
 He “advocates for the rights of conscience, opposes military conscription, and serves all conscientious objectors to war.”
 He is now on the side of peace and on the side of other soldiers seeking that same peace.

 Prayer: Spirit of Peace, guide us toward peace on all sides.